Variable Frequency Drives (VFD)

 3-phase motor operation

 The stator is the stationary part of the motor, while the rotor is the rotating part.
 Like the single-phase motor, the 3-phase motor requires a rotating magnetic field.
-Unlike the single phase motor, the 3-phase motor does not require any additional components to produce this rotating magnetic field.
+Unlike the single-phase motor, the 3-phase motor does not require any additional components to produce this rotating magnetic field.
 Each phase is placed in the motor so that it is 120 electrical degrees from the other phases.
 Since each phase reaches its peak value 120 degrees apart from the other phases, a rotating magnetic field is produced.
 Electrical motors convert electric energy into mechanical energy by electromagnetic induction.
 These motors are characterized by:

 Fixed speed – determined by the frequency of the power supply and fixed torque.
 Obviously, a fixed speed motor is not suitable for all processes in all circumstances, thus the need for adjusting the speed according to need.
 Industrial machinery is often driven by electrical motors that have provisions for speed adjustment.
 Such motors are simply larger, more powerful versions of those driving familiar appliances such as food blenders or electrical drills which normally operate at a fixed speed.

-Although many different induction motor control techniques are in practice today, the most popular control technique is by generating a variable frequency power supply, which has constant voltage to frequency ratio.
+Although many different induction motor control techniques are in practice today, the most popular control technique is by generating a variable frequency power supply, which has a constant voltage to frequency ratio.
 This is technique is popularly known as a V/F control.

 Application of a VFD AC motor driver

 I select DELTA’s VFD-004M model of AC motor drive to replace the 12 V DC motor which I used as the hoist in my previous version of the 4 Floor Elevator project.

 The digital keypad includes two parts: a display panel and keypad.
 The display panel displays the parameters and the operation status of the AC drive as well.
 The keypad provides a programming and control interface.
 See Figure 3.